wonderworks-software/PyFlowOpenCv/docs/source/intro.rst

 About this project
 ==================

-**PyFlowOpencv** is a visual scripting extension for PyFlow.
+**PyFlow** is a general-purpose Visual Dataflow Programming library.
+Nodes represent algorithms with certain inputs and outputs.
+Connections transfer data from the output (source) of the first node to the input (sink) of the second one.

-**PyFlowOpencv** enable you learn Computer vision without writing a line of code.
+**PyFlowOpencv** is a visual scripting extension for PyFlow for OpenCV. **PyFlowOpencv** enable you learn Computer vision without writing a single line of code.
 A quick demo on how **PyFlowOpenCv** works for a face detection.

 .. image:: res/quick_demo.gif